alipali737/pen-test-docs/Services/DNS.md

 | DNS MX record lookup                                     | dig mx [domain] @[nameserver]                                                                                                                               |                                                                     |
 | Check if there is a version entry with a CHAOS TXT query | dig CH TXT version.bind [IP]                                                                                                                                |                                                                     |
 | Show all available records that can be disclosed         | dig any [domain] @[target DNS server IP]                                                                                                                    |                                                                     |
+> DO NOT FORGET: often you will need to add discovered internal sub domains to the /etc/hosts file so they resolve correctly
 ### General steps
 1. Find all zones using:
 	1. `axfr` (Zone Transfer) on the domain (if it is allowed)